mikeger/blog/presentations/test_what_changed/test_what_changed.md

 ## 4. Disable tests that can be skipped in the scheme / test plan

 This is actually the hardest part.
 Dealing with obscure Xcode formats.
-But we get that far, we will not be scared by 10 year old XMLs.
+But if we get that far, we will not be scared by 10-year-old XMLs.

 ---